Danneftw1/Portfolio-Daniel-Nilsson/README.md

 Aspiring python master and passionate about IT.
 Currently studying AI & Machine learning at IT-högskolan in Gothenburg, Sweden.

-Openminded, ambitious, problemsolver that is a flexible worker and thrives in a group with good synergy, but has the ability to work alone.
+Openminded, ambitious, problemsolver that is a flexible worker and thrives in a group with good synergy, but also has an ability to work alone aswell.
 ## GitHub portfolio :briefcase: